madebykwer/contao-danova/README.md

 # Contao Danova Bundle

-Automatically injects the danova accessibility script into the <head> when enabled in system settings.
+Automatically injects the danova accessibility script into your Contao website when enabled in the system settings.